oladele-david/devcloud/README.md

 # Devcloud

 A modern, full-stack React application built with TypeScript and a comprehensive UI component library.
-This project provides a solid foundation for building sophisticated web applications with a focus on accessibility, performance, and developer experience.
+This project provides a solid foundation for building sophisticated web applications with a focus on accessibility, performance, and developer experience

 ## 🚀 Tech Stack